paugalles/py_utils/README.md

 # py_utils
-Python ideas/reminders/basics/utils for data science and geomapping
+Python minifuncs for data science and geomapping